MicrosoftDocs/nav-content/dynamics-nav-app/fa-how-depreciate-amortize.md

 ---
-title: Depreciate or Amortize FA| Microsoft Docs
+title: Depreciate or Amortize FA
 description: You must define how you will write-down, depreciate, or amortize each of your fixed assets.
 services: project-madeira
 documentationcenter: ''